Flow-augmentation III: Complexity dichotomy for Boolean CSPs parameterized by the number of unsatisfied constraints: Introduction

-After the aforementioned transformation into an instance without clauses (see~\cref{sss:ID2-reversal}), the bundles maintain $2K_2$-freeness.
-Now, $2K_2$-freeness is used to argue that (after some preprocessing and color-coding steps) the bundles are {\sl ordered} along the flow paths, which allows us to transform (see~\cref{ss:ID2-no-clauses}) the instance to an instance of the \textsc{Weighted Minimum $st$-Cut} problem: Given an edge-weighted directed graph $G$ with $s$ and $t$, find a minimum weight $st$-cut of cardinality $\lambda$, where $\lambda$ is the cardinality of a maximum $st$-flow.
-This problem is polynomial-time solvable.
-In~\cref{subsub:clean} up to~\cref{subsub:nonzero}, we present the branching strategies and preprocessing steps to reach the ultimately bipartite instances.
+In~\cref{subsub:clean} up to~\cref{subsub:nonzero}, we present the branching strategies and preprocessing steps to reach ultimately bipartite instances.
+In short, we study obstacles to being ultimately bipartite and show that any such obstacle can be used as a pivot for a branching step.

+After obtaining an ultimately bipartite instance and after the aforementioned transformation into an instance without clauses (see~\cref{sss:ID2-reversal}), the bundles maintain $2K_2$-freeness.
+Now, we observe that $2K_2$-freeness is a special case of the property called \emph{pairwise linked deletable edges}, introduced in~\cite{dfl-stoc}, which makes \textsc{Generalized Bundled Cut} without clauses tractable.
+Hence, the third phase of the algorithm boils down to an application of the corresponding algorithmic result of~\cite{dfl-stoc}.

-\paragraph{IHS-B case.} This algorithm can be seen as a mix of the \textsc{Chain SAT} algorithm of~\cite{dfl-arxiv,dfl-stoc} and the \textsc{Digraph Pair Cut} algorithm of~\cite{KratschW20}.
-Here, the obtained instances of \textsc{Generalized Bundled Cut} are unweighted and satisfy the following requirements: They are $\maxarity$-bounded, where $\maxarity$ is the maximum arity in $\Gamma$, and for every bundle $B \in \bundles$ the following graph $G_B'$ is $2K_2$-free: $V(G_B')$ consists of all vertices involved in an element of $B$ except for $s$ and $t$, and $uv \in E(G_B')$ if there is an arc $(u,v) \in B$ or an arc $(v,u) \in B$.
-That is, clauses can be larger than $2$ (but of size at most $\maxarity$), but in a bundle all arcs not incident with $s$ nor $t$ form a $2K_2$-free graph.
+\paragraph{IHS-B case.} The algorithm for the graph counterpart of the IHS-B- case, i.e., the algorithm of Theorem~\ref{thm:alg-clause-cut}, can be seen as a mix of the \textsc{Chain SAT} algorithm of~\cite{dfl-arxiv,dfl-stoc} and the \textsc{Digraph Pair Cut} algorithm of~\cite{KratschW20}.
+Recall that here the clauses can be larger than $2$ (but of size at most $\maxarity$), but in a bundle all arcs neither incident with $s$ nor $t$ form a $2K_2$-free graph.
 By applying flow-augmentation, we can assume that for the sought solution $Z$ it holds that $\corecutG{Z}{G}$ is an $st$-cut of minimum cardinality and we have access to a witnessing flow $\witnessflow$.
 Every path $P \in \witnessflow$ contains a unique edge $e_P \in E(P) \cap Z$.

+We make a number of branching and color-coding steps that make the instance (and the sought solution) more regular.